Black Death: Names

 European writers contemporary with the plague described the disease in Latin as pestis or pestilentia; epidemia; mortalitas.
 In English prior to the 18th century, the event was called the "pestilence" or "great pestilence", "the plague" or the "great death".
 Subsequent to the pandemic "the furste moreyn" (first murrain) or "first pestilence" was applied, to distinguish the mid-14th century phenomenon from other infectious diseases and epidemics of plague.

-The 1347 pandemic plague was not referred to specifically as "black," at the time, in any European language.
+The 1347 pandemic plague was not referred to specifically as "black", at the time, in any European language.
 The expression "black death" had occasionally been applied to other fatal or dangerous diseases.
 In English, "Black death" was not used to describe this plague pandemic, however, until the 1750s; the term is first attested in 1755, where it translated den sorte død.

-This expression — as a proper name for the pandemic — had been popularized by Swedish and Danish chroniclers in the 15th and early 16th centuries, and in the 16th and 17th centuries, it was transferred to other languages as a calque: svarti dauði, der schwarze Tod, and la mort noire.
+This expression, as a proper name for the pandemic, had been popularised by Swedish and Danish chroniclers in the 15th and early 16th centuries, and in the 16th and 17th centuries, it was transferred to other languages as a calque: svarti dauði, der schwarze Tod, and la mort noire.
 Previously, most European languages had named the pandemic a variant or calque of the magna mortalitas.